nthskyradiated/jenkins-sonarqube/README.md

 1. Using Docker Compose.
 2. Using AWS EC2 instances with Terraform and Ansible.
 3. Via Kubernetes as deployments.
-4. @TODO as Helm deployment using Terraform.
+4. @TODO using Helm charts via Terraform.

 ## Docker Compose Deployment